code-medha/aws-rds/docs/task-and-defintion.md

 ## ECS Task Role vs ECS Execution Role - Deep Dive

-When I started learning ECS through the AWS UI, I came across two fields: Task Execution Role and Task Role.
+When I started learning ECS Task Definitions, I came across two fields: Task Execution Role and Task Role.
 I was confused about why ECS needs two roles and what each one does.
 After reading the AWS documentation, these are my learnings.

 What problem do these two roles solve?